 a) The expenses listed in this subsection shall be reimbursed to Board and Committee Members for costs incurred for travel on RTAM business.

-b) Such expenses will be reimbursed at the rates approved by the AGM in the year that the rates change and subject to the limitations specified herein.
-Rates will be printed on the RTAM expense claim form.
+b) Such expenses will be reimbursed at the rates approved by the Board in the year that the rates change and subject to the limitations specified herein.
+Rates will be printed on the RTAM Expense Claim form.
 Reimbursement will be made after the travel has been completed or other costs incurred.
 Such mileage and expenses claims must be within and not exceed the most current CRA guidelines.

 c) Notwithstanding subsections (a) and (b):

-Only those Committee Members who are full members of RTAM and are required by the Board to attend the AGM shall be reimbursed for travel costs.
+Only those Committee Members who are full members of RTAM and are required by the Board to attend the AGM in person shall be reimbursed for travel costs.

-Out-of-Province members, including Chapter Presidents and Chapter delegates, invited by the Board to attend meetings shall be reimbursed at the lesser of the actual cost or the combination of actual and imputed costs for the portion of their travel within Manitoba.
+Out-of-Province members, including Chapter Presidents and Chapter delegates, invited by the Board to attend meetings in person shall be reimbursed at the lesser of the actual cost or the combination of actual and imputed costs for the portion of their travel within Manitoba.

 the RTAM President shall be allocated an annual budget for transportation, accommodation, and meals costs to support visitations to RTAM Chapters upon receipt of invitations from RTAM Chapters.
 Receipts for transportation, accommodation, and meals are required.